 Get the free printable Elderberry Recipes PDF!

 So I would recommend to once again do your due diligence and research and then make up your own mind especially before giving this to your child.
 When you have to take a drug for a medical condition that is one thing, but Tamilfu is not one of those times.
-There are plenty of effective no-side-effect alternatives available that work like a champ such as my elderberry syrup or my vodka based tincture.

 My hope is that everyone can learn of this and at least have an informed choice!